Parasol Framework

 NullArgsFunction call missing argument value(s)

-InsertContentInserts XML content into the XML tree.
+InsertContentInserts text content into the XML document structure at specified positions.

 ERR xml::InsertContent(OBJECTPTR Object, INT Index, XMI Where, CSTRING Content, INT * Result)